pkotak1794/Connect4/README.md

-# CPSC 481 - Artificial Intelligence - Final Project
+# Artificial Intelligence - Final Project

 This project is an implementation of Connect4 game that allows the user to play against human or AI opponent.